apekshadhage/Documentation_FORAWS/as400_gateway_for_aws_user_guide.md

 Salesforce is used as a sample external system that sends orders to IBM i based ERP and receives order statuses back from the ERP in near real time.
 Note that most companies will likely have different services and applications used for API management, security policies, token validations, routing and other AWS components interacting with AS400Gateway for AWS.

 **Prerequisites for use case:**

-1.Salesforce account
+1. Salesforce account
-2.Two lambda functions
+2. Two lambda functions
-3.SNS topic
+3. SNS topic

 ![image](https://user-images.githubusercontent.com/88314020/165104639-b994e4a4-1c9b-4a54-9af2-0c2c7b8a3be0.png)